borodust/trivial-gamekit/README.md

 # trivial-gamekit

-Simplified interface to [cl-bodge](https://github.com/borodust/cl-bodge) facilities.
+Library for getting into gamedev with Common Lisp!
+Very simple interface to graphics, audio and input.

 ## Requirements